BugBusterSWE/adminManual/chapters/managementCompanies.md

 ## Show company's members
 To open this page, you need to click on the name of the company in the *Show Companies* page.
 The list of members will be shown in tabular form.
-A click on "Add member" will redirect you to the *Add memeber* page, in witch you can add a member to the selected company.
+A click on "Add member" will redirect you to the *Add member* page, in witch you can add a member to the selected company.

 ![](showMemebers.png)